loom-technology/chef-style-guide/README.md

 After writing a resource cookbook, you can then write a "wrapper cookbook" which consumes the resource cookbook.
 This allows for separation of logical concerns, and isolated testing—this results in safer code with fewer defects.

-Take a look at my example cookbooks for reference.
+Take a look at my example cookbooks for reference on wrapping resource cookbooks and creating custom resources.

 - [https://supermarket.chef.io/cookbooks/example][example]
 - [https://supermarket.chef.io/cookbooks/example_resources][example_resources]